senotrusov/notes/arch-linux-installation.md

 ### Enable GNOME display manager (GDM) (if installed)

 If you installed the GNOME desktop environment, enable its display manager to start the graphical environment on boot.

+!!! info

-See [GDM#Enable GDM](https://wiki.archlinux.org/title/GDM#Enable_GDM) for details.
+    See [GDM#Enable GDM](https://wiki.archlinux.org/title/GDM#Enable_GDM) for more details.

 ```sh
 systemctl enable gdm.service